Tanzu-Solutions-Engineering/azure-tampa-workshop/site/pcf/azure-spring-starter/azure.md

 ## Deploy to Cloud Foundry

 1. In order to deploy the starter app to Cloud Foundry efficiently, we'll need to create a manifest.
-Create `CN-Workshop/labs/azure/manifest/yml` and populate it with these values.
+Edit `CN-Workshop/labs/azure/manifest.yml` and populate it with your Application-specific values.
 Give your application a unique name that includes your initials as a prefix or suffix to the app name: Example `pb-azure-spring-app`.
-Add the correct path to your Build (JAR) file.
+Add the correct path to your Build (JAR) file which maven puts in the 'target/' subdirectory.

     ```yaml
     ---